The big picture

 Whereas many of the key events in skin and somatosensory development occur in utero in mammals – making them relatively inaccessible – the external development of zebrafish allows for facile observation and manipulation of maturing skin.
 The Rasmussen lab uses the genetic and imaging advantages of zebrafish to study nerve remodeling in a living vertebrate with single-cell resolution.
 Since zebrafish can regenerate almost any adult structure (Rasmussen and Sagasti, 2017), they are an excellent system for identifying mechanisms of successful nerve and tissue repair.

-Project 1: Control of nerve patterning during skin development
+Project 1: Control of nerve patterning during skin development and regeneration

 Project 3: Development, regeneration, and function of mechanosensory cells